“Up ahead was Pandora. You grew up hearing about it, but I never figured I'd be going there.”

 As you might have already guessed, these comments ruffled the feathers of fans of these mainstream franchises.
 Part of the reason for the pushback of Cameron's take isn't just his opinion on modern movies.
 It also stems from cynicism toward a film that barely anyone claims to remember despite it being the highest-grossing film of all time.
 His hyping up of the quality of the new films in terms of story and visuals has been seen as arrogant by DC and Marvel fans.
 This could position Avatar The Way of Water to be looked at with an even more critical eye than the first one.

-to make a film that set the industry on fire.
+James Cameron pulled out all the stops to make a film that set the industry on fire.
+13 years later, the question now is: can he do it again? |

-I, for one, don't have an issue with what Cameron has said about modern blockbusters as a huge fan of Marvel myself.
-I will say however that Cameron and the Avatar franchise have put themselves in a very sticky position.
+Avatar franchise have put themselves in a very sticky position.
 As much as I enjoy the first film, 13 years is still a long time to dive back into a franchise, especially with so many others vying for the hearts and minds of the audience.
 Combine that with the theater industry still barely holding on after the devastating effects of a pandemic and you have an uphill battle for the seasoned director and his sci-fi epic with little to no room for failure.
 But despite it all, Cameron is keen on showing why he is one of the maestros of his craft as he prepares to return audiences to Pandora in the next chapter with returning and new characters.
 This could be shaping up to be one of the biggest flexes of Cameron's career or his most brutally humbling.
-Regardless, it may have taken a while, but it will sure feel good to be back in the world of Avatar to be reminded why this series blew our minds all those years ago.
+Regardless, it may have taken a while, but it will sure feel good to be back in the world of

 Coming Up In Part 2